kedarpinniboyina/kedarpinniboyina/README.md

 # Hello, I'm Kedar 👋

-Assistant Professor at Parul University | AI & Machine Learning
+Assistant Professor at Parul University | Interested in AI & Machine Learning.

 Welcome to my GitHub profile!

-I’m interested in building practical AI applications and exploring new ideas in machine learning.
+I enjoy building practical AI applications and exploring new ideas in machine learning.

 ---

-🔭 Currently working on AI-ML based projects
+🔭 Currently working on AI & ML based projects

 🌱 Learning and exploring new ML techniques